metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_service_monitor_v1_manifest.md

 Required:

-- `endpoints` (Attributes List) List of endpoints part of this ServiceMonitor.Defines how to scrape metrics from Kubernetes [Endpoints](https://kubernetes.io/docs/concepts/services-networking/service/#endpoints) objects.In most cases, an Endpoints object is backed by a Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/) object with the same name and labels. (see [below for nested schema](#nestedatt--spec--endpoints))
+- `endpoints` (Attributes List) List of endpoints part of this ServiceMonitor.
+Defines how to scrape metrics from Kubernetes [Endpoints](https://kubernetes.io/docs/concepts/services-networking/service/#endpoints) objects.
+In most cases, an Endpoints object is backed by a Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/) object with the same name and labels. (see [below for nested schema](#nestedatt--spec--endpoints))
 - `selector` (Attributes) Label selector to select the Kubernetes 'Endpoints' objects to scrape metrics from. (see [below for nested schema](#nestedatt--spec--selector))

 Optional:

-- `attach_metadata` (Attributes) 'attachMetadata' defines additional metadata which is added to thediscovered targets.It requires Prometheus >= v2.37.0. (see [below for nested schema](#nestedatt--spec--attach_metadata))
+- `attach_metadata` (Attributes) 'attachMetadata' defines additional metadata which is added to the discovered targets.
+It requires Prometheus >= v2.37.0. (see [below for nested schema](#nestedatt--spec--attach_metadata))
-- `body_size_limit` (String) When defined, bodySizeLimit specifies a job level limit on the sizeof uncompressed response body that will be accepted by Prometheus.It requires Prometheus >= v2.28.0.
+- `body_size_limit` (String) When defined, bodySizeLimit specifies a job level limit on the size of uncompressed response body that will be accepted by Prometheus.
+It requires Prometheus >= v2.28.0.
-- `job_label` (String) 'jobLabel' selects the label from the associated Kubernetes 'Service'object which will be used as the 'job' label for all metrics.For example if 'jobLabel' is set to 'foo' and the Kubernetes 'Service'object is labeled with 'foo: bar', then Prometheus adds the 'job='bar''label to all ingested metrics.If the value of this field is empty or if the label doesn't exist forthe given Service, the 'job' label of the metrics defaults to the nameof the associated Kubernetes 'Service'.
+- `job_label` (String) 'jobLabel' selects the label from the associated Kubernetes 'Service' object which will be used as the 'job' label for all metrics.
+For example if 'jobLabel' is set to 'foo' and the Kubernetes 'Service' object is labeled with 'foo: bar', then Prometheus adds the 'job='bar'' label to all ingested metrics.
+If the value of this field is empty or if the label doesn't exist for the given Service, the 'job' label of the metrics defaults to the name of the associated Kubernetes 'Service'.
-- `keep_dropped_targets` (Number) Per-scrape limit on the number of targets dropped by relabelingthat will be kept in memory.
-0 means no limit.It requires Prometheus >= v2.47.0.
+- `keep_dropped_targets` (Number) Per-scrape limit on the number of targets dropped by relabeling that will be kept in memory.
+0 means no limit.
+It requires Prometheus >= v2.47.0.
-- `label_limit` (Number) Per-scrape limit on number of labels that will be accepted for a sample.It requires Prometheus >= v2.27.0.
+- `label_limit` (Number) Per-scrape limit on number of labels that will be accepted for a sample.
+It requires Prometheus >= v2.27.0.
-- `label_name_length_limit` (Number) Per-scrape limit on length of labels name that will be accepted for a sample.It requires Prometheus >= v2.27.0.
+- `label_name_length_limit` (Number) Per-scrape limit on length of labels name that will be accepted for a sample.
+It requires Prometheus >= v2.27.0.
-- `label_value_length_limit` (Number) Per-scrape limit on length of labels value that will be accepted for a sample.It requires Prometheus >= v2.27.0.
+- `label_value_length_limit` (Number) Per-scrape limit on length of labels value that will be accepted for a sample.
+It requires Prometheus >= v2.27.0.
-- `namespace_selector` (Attributes) 'namespaceSelector' defines in which namespace(s) Prometheus should discover the services.By default, the services are discovered in the same namespace as the 'ServiceMonitor' object but it is possible to select pods across different/all namespaces. (see [below for nested schema](#nestedatt--spec--namespace_selector))
+- `namespace_selector` (Attributes) 'namespaceSelector' defines in which namespace(s) Prometheus should discover the services.
+By default, the services are discovered in the same namespace as the 'ServiceMonitor' object but it is possible to select pods across different/all namespaces. (see [below for nested schema](#nestedatt--spec--namespace_selector))
-- `pod_target_labels` (List of String) 'podTargetLabels' defines the labels which are transferred from theassociated Kubernetes 'Pod' object onto the ingested metrics.
+- `pod_target_labels` (List of String) 'podTargetLabels' defines the labels which are transferred from the associated Kubernetes 'Pod' object onto the ingested metrics.
-- `sample_limit` (Number) 'sampleLimit' defines a per-scrape limit on the number of scraped samplesthat will be accepted.
+- `sample_limit` (Number) 'sampleLimit' defines a per-scrape limit on the number of scraped samples that will be accepted.
 - `scrape_class` (String) The scrape class to apply.
 - `scrape_protocols` (List of String) 'scrapeProtocols' defines the protocols to negotiate during a scrape.
-It tells clients theprotocols supported by Prometheus in order of preference (from most to least preferred).If unset, Prometheus uses its default value.It requires Prometheus >= v2.49.0.
+It tells clients the protocols supported by Prometheus in order of preference (from most to least preferred).
+If unset, Prometheus uses its default value.
+It requires Prometheus >= v2.49.0.
-- `target_labels` (List of String) 'targetLabels' defines the labels which are transferred from theassociated Kubernetes 'Service' object onto the ingested metrics.
+- `target_labels` (List of String) 'targetLabels' defines the labels which are transferred from the associated Kubernetes 'Service' object onto the ingested metrics.
-- `target_limit` (Number) 'targetLimit' defines a limit on the number of scraped targets that willbe accepted.
+- `target_limit` (Number) 'targetLimit' defines a limit on the number of scraped targets that will be accepted.

 <a id="nestedatt--spec--endpoints"></a>
 ### Nested Schema for `spec.endpoints`

 Optional:

-- `authorization` (Attributes) 'authorization' configures the Authorization header credentials to use whenscraping the target.Cannot be set at the same time as 'basicAuth', or 'oauth2'. (see [below for nested schema](#nestedatt--spec--endpoints--authorization))
+- `authorization` (Attributes) 'authorization' configures the Authorization header credentials to use when scraping the target.
+Cannot be set at the same time as 'basicAuth', or 'oauth2'. (see [below for nested schema](#nestedatt--spec--endpoints--authorization))
-- `basic_auth` (Attributes) 'basicAuth' configures the Basic Authentication credentials to use whenscraping the target.Cannot be set at the same time as 'authorization', or 'oauth2'. (see [below for nested schema](#nestedatt--spec--endpoints--basic_auth))
+- `basic_auth` (Attributes) 'basicAuth' configures the Basic Authentication credentials to use when scraping the target.
+Cannot be set at the same time as 'authorization', or 'oauth2'. (see [below for nested schema](#nestedatt--spec--endpoints--basic_auth))
-- `bearer_token_file` (String) File to read bearer token for scraping the target.Deprecated: use 'authorization' instead.
+- `bearer_token_file` (String) File to read bearer token for scraping the target.
+Deprecated: use 'authorization' instead.
-- `bearer_token_secret` (Attributes) 'bearerTokenSecret' specifies a key of a Secret containing the bearertoken for scraping targets.
-The secret needs to be in the same namespaceas the ServiceMonitor object and readable by the Prometheus Operator.Deprecated: use 'authorization' instead. (see [below for nested schema](#nestedatt--spec--endpoints--bearer_token_secret))
+- `bearer_token_secret` (Attributes) 'bearerTokenSecret' specifies a key of a Secret containing the bearer token for scraping targets.
+The secret needs to be in the same namespace as the ServiceMonitor object and readable by the Prometheus Operator.
+Deprecated: use 'authorization' instead. (see [below for nested schema](#nestedatt--spec--endpoints--bearer_token_secret))
 - `enable_http2` (Boolean) 'enableHttp2' can be used to disable HTTP2 when scraping the target.
-- `filter_running` (Boolean) When true, the pods which are not running (e.g. either in Failed orSucceeded state) are dropped during the target discovery.If unset, the filtering is enabled.More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-phase
+- `filter_running` (Boolean) When true, the pods which are not running (e.g. either in Failed or Succeeded state) are dropped during the target discovery.
+If unset, the filtering is enabled.
+More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-phase
-- `follow_redirects` (Boolean) 'followRedirects' defines whether the scrape requests should follow HTTP3xx redirects.
+- `follow_redirects` (Boolean) 'followRedirects' defines whether the scrape requests should follow HTTP 3xx redirects.
-- `honor_labels` (Boolean) When true, 'honorLabels' preserves the metric's labels when they collidewith the target's labels.
+- `honor_labels` (Boolean) When true, 'honorLabels' preserves the metric's labels when they collide with the target's labels.
-- `honor_timestamps` (Boolean) 'honorTimestamps' controls whether Prometheus preserves the timestampswhen exposed by the target.
+- `honor_timestamps` (Boolean) 'honorTimestamps' controls whether Prometheus preserves the timestamps when exposed by the target.
-- `interval` (String) Interval at which Prometheus scrapes the metrics from the target.If empty, Prometheus uses the global scrape interval.
+- `interval` (String) Interval at which Prometheus scrapes the metrics from the target.
+If empty, Prometheus uses the global scrape interval.
-- `metric_relabelings` (Attributes List) 'metricRelabelings' configures the relabeling rules to apply to thesamples before ingestion. (see [below for nested schema](#nestedatt--spec--endpoints--metric_relabelings))
+- `metric_relabelings` (Attributes List) 'metricRelabelings' configures the relabeling rules to apply to the samples before ingestion. (see [below for nested schema](#nestedatt--spec--endpoints--metric_relabelings))
-- `oauth2` (Attributes) 'oauth2' configures the OAuth2 settings to use when scraping the target.It requires Prometheus >= 2.27.0.Cannot be set at the same time as 'authorization', or 'basicAuth'. (see [below for nested schema](#nestedatt--spec--endpoints--oauth2))
+- `oauth2` (Attributes) 'oauth2' configures the OAuth2 settings to use when scraping the target.
+It requires Prometheus >= 2.27.0.
+Cannot be set at the same time as 'authorization', or 'basicAuth'. (see [below for nested schema](#nestedatt--spec--endpoints--oauth2))
 - `params` (Map of List of String) params define optional HTTP URL parameters.
-- `path` (String) HTTP path from which to scrape for metrics.If empty, Prometheus uses the default value (e.g. '/metrics').
+- `path` (String) HTTP path from which to scrape for metrics.
+If empty, Prometheus uses the default value (e.g. '/metrics').
-- `port` (String) Name of the Service port which this endpoint refers to.It takes precedence over 'targetPort'.
+- `port` (String) Name of the Service port which this endpoint refers to.
+It takes precedence over 'targetPort'.
-- `proxy_url` (String) 'proxyURL' configures the HTTP Proxy URL (e.g.'http://proxyserver:2195') to go through when scraping the target.
+- `proxy_url` (String) 'proxyURL' configures the HTTP Proxy URL (e.g. 'http://proxyserver:2195') to go through when scraping the target.
-- `relabelings` (Attributes List) 'relabelings' configures the relabeling rules to apply the target'smetadata labels.The Operator automatically adds relabelings for a few standard Kubernetes fields.The original scrape job's name is available via the '__tmp_prometheus_job_name' label.More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config (see [below for nested schema](#nestedatt--spec--endpoints--relabelings))
+- `relabelings` (Attributes List) 'relabelings' configures the relabeling rules to apply the target's metadata labels.
+The Operator automatically adds relabelings for a few standard Kubernetes fields.
+The original scrape job's name is available via the '__tmp_prometheus_job_name' label.
+More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config (see [below for nested schema](#nestedatt--spec--endpoints--relabelings))
-- `scheme` (String) HTTP scheme to use for scraping.'http' and 'https' are the expected values unless you rewrite the'__scheme__' label via relabeling.If empty, Prometheus uses the default value 'http'.
+- `scheme` (String) HTTP scheme to use for scraping. 'http' and 'https' are the expected values unless you rewrite the '__scheme__' label via relabeling.
+If empty, Prometheus uses the default value 'http'.
-- `scrape_timeout` (String) Timeout after which Prometheus considers the scrape to be failed.If empty, Prometheus uses the global scrape timeout unless it is lessthan the target's scrape interval value in which the latter is used.
+- `scrape_timeout` (String) Timeout after which Prometheus considers the scrape to be failed.
+If empty, Prometheus uses the global scrape timeout unless it is less than the target's scrape interval value in which the latter is used.
-- `target_port` (String) Name or number of the target port of the 'Pod' object behind theService.
+- `target_port` (String) Name or number of the target port of the 'Pod' object behind the Service.
 The port must be specified with the container's port property.
 - `tls_config` (Attributes) TLS configuration to use when scraping the target. (see [below for nested schema](#nestedatt--spec--endpoints--tls_config))
-- `track_timestamps_staleness` (Boolean) 'trackTimestampsStaleness' defines whether Prometheus tracks staleness ofthe metrics that have an explicit timestamp present in scraped data.Has no effect if 'honorTimestamps' is false.It requires Prometheus >= v2.48.0.
+- `track_timestamps_staleness` (Boolean) 'trackTimestampsStaleness' defines whether Prometheus tracks staleness of the metrics that have an explicit timestamp present in scraped data.
+Has no effect if 'honorTimestamps' is false.
+It requires Prometheus >= v2.48.0.

 <a id="nestedatt--spec--endpoints--authorization"></a>
 ### Nested Schema for `spec.endpoints.authorization`